uhsnavihs23/uhsnavihs23.github.io/_tabs/about.md

 Recommendations: Dive into my curated lists of favorite movies (complete with thumbnails), songs that inspire me, and travel itineraries to spark your next adventure.
 Personal Thoughts: A space for reflections, ideas, and stories that shape my perspective.

 Whether you’re here for tech tips, entertainment picks, or travel inspiration, I hope you find something that resonates.
-Stay tuned for new posts, and feel free to connect with me on GitHub (@uhsnavihs23)!
+Stay tuned for new posts, and feel free to connect with me on [GitHub](https://github.com/uhsnavihs23) or [LinkedIn](https://www.linkedin.com/in/shivanshu-sharma-2302/).